utkukaratas/assignment-shadeform/README.md

 - Code is pretty basic; could be a single file server too.

 - The important stuff is schemas.ts which is just Zod declarations.
-I love Zod as it enforces type safety at runtime (forms, api input/output, etc.) where Typescript's compile-time only type system
+I love Zod as it enforces type safety at runtime (forms, api input/output, etc.) where Typescript's compile-time only type system is not enough.

 # Frontend Notes